microsoft/vscode-flake8/README.md

 Note:

 -   This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the `python` language (i.e., python >= 3.7).
--   The bundled `flake8` is only used if there is no installed version of `flake8` found in the selected `python` environment.
 -   Minimum supported version of `flake8` is `5.0.0`.

 ## Usage